mbforbes/website-3/posts/writing/travel/2022-seoul.md

     "/assets/posts/2022-seoul/IMG_7769.moz80.jpg"
 ], false, false %}

 Another great part of Seoul is its natural geography.
 Plenty of green hills erupt from the dense urban metropolis.^[Ugh, I hated writing "dense urban metropolis."
 I feel like I've read that trigram way too many times.
 Sorry.
 But it really really fits here.]
 The Han River is enormous and plows right through it.
 But most importantly, the skyscrapers could easily have succumbed to copy-paste dystopian utilitarianism housing, but they didn't.
-Seouls architects were working overtime.
-The glass tower variety somehow feels fresh and interesting in every district we visited.
+Seoul's architects were working overtime.
+The variety of glass towers somehow feels fresh and interesting in every district.

 {% img [
     "/assets/posts/2022-seoul/IMG_7784.moz80.jpg",